Overview of WordPress for Newbies

 PHOTOCRATI PRO THEME OPTIONS.
 All the options for customizing your Photocrati Pro Theme, including your theme style, colors, fonts, spacing, etc, are found under the Theme Options tab on the left.

 When you first log into your WordPress website, we recommend making the following changes.

 1) First, set up a new username/password.
 Changing the admin password and setting up an easy-to-remember username and password for yourself.
 To change the admin password, go to the Users tab and click on “admin” and set your new password using the prompts near the bottom of the page.

 To set up a separate additional username and password for yourself, go to Users > Add New.
 Enter your preferred username and password.
-Be sure to set your “Role” to “Administrator.”
+Be sure to set your Role to Administrator.
 Then click Add User.
-Note that whatever username you choose in WordPress will show up as the author of your blog posts, so choose carefully!
+Note that whatever username you choose in WordPress will, by default, show up as the author of your blog posts, so choose carefully!

 2) Second, set the title of your site.
-Go to Settings > General and change your Blog Title and Tagline to what you like.
+Go to Settings > General and change your Blog Title and Tagline to whatever you like.

 3) Third, change your default URLs ("permalinks") for good Search Engine Optimization.
 Why?
 By default, your blog post links will be ugly, something like http://example.com/?p=N. You can change this so each post will instead have a url like: http://example.com/post-title.
 These look nicer, are easier to remember, and are better for search engines.
 Go to Settings > Permalinks.
 Click “Post Name” which will give you URLs that look like this: www.yourdomain.com/sample-post.
 Then save changes.

 That's it!
 Now you may begin adding content to your site, explore plugins, and learn more about optimizing your site for the web! 🙂